Balonne & Culgoa Rivers

 Past the black stump and literally out the Back o' Bourke.

-Onto this Australian iconic river that is formed by the merging of the Barwon and Culgoa Rivers.
+This Australian iconic river is formed by the merging of the Barwon and Culgoa Rivers.

 Carefully assess the flow and speed of the water through the system before any trip.
 See the planning page for more details.